GiuffreLab/kubernetes-kustomize-overlays/README.md

 Rolling out new versions of the Flask application involves updating the container image version in the Kubernetes manifests and monitoring the rollout process to ensure it completes successfully.

 ### Step 1: Update the Image Version
 To roll out a new version, update the image tag in the deployment manifest for the desired environment.
-For example, if you are rolling out version `v2`:
+This is helpful for seeing how Kubernetes handles changes of a service to a new versions without downtime in a rolling fasion.
+For example, if you are rolling out version `v2` to the dev environment:

 #### Updating the Development Overlay (`overlays/dev/patch.yaml`)
 ```yaml